opengeospatial/ogcapi-workshop/workshop/content/docs/overview-and-main-concepts.md

 The core of Web APIs can be summarized as:

-- interfaces: the way in which "conversations" happen between APIs and client of them.
+- interfaces: the way in which "conversations" happen between APIs and clients of them
 - encodings: the "formats" of contents provided by an API

 ## Client / server

-In a typical client / server environment, a client is asking a server for a given resource (for example, data), with additional instructions on querying, filtering and what format for the API to provide.
-The image bellow, taken from [Introduction to GIS](https://volaya.github.io/gis-book/en/) illustrates this concept.
+In a typical client / server environment, a client is asking a server to perform an action (for example, requesting data), with the ability to add additional instructions such as querying, filtering and what format for the API to provide as part of the response.

+The image below, taken from [Introduction to GIS](https://volaya.github.io/gis-book/en/) illustrates the concept of the request / response lifecycle between a client and a server.

 ![Client-Server](assets/images/How_internet_works.png){width="80.0%"}